 Rainer Maria Rilke (1875-1926) was a lyrical poet born in Prague, once the capital of Bohemia, now the Czech Republic.
 A childhood troubled by a mother who raised him as a girl left him a life marked by melancholy and transient relationships.
 However, his creative nature made him the leading Christian existentialist poet of Germany.
 He eventually settled in Paris and spent his later years in Switzerland.
 Rilke meditated on life and death, time and eternity.
-His reputation rests on two monumental works, the Duino Elegies begun in 1910, and its companion piece, Sonnets to Orpheus, based on the Greek mythological figures Orpheus and Eurydice.
+His reputation rests on two monumental works, the Duino Elegies, begun in 1910, and its companion piece, Sonnets to Orpheus, based on the Greek mythological figures Orpheus and Eurydice.
 Both were published together in 1923.

 The leaves are falling, falling as from far off,